MateuszDabrowski/elquent/README.md

 - Automatically uploads images and adds image links, tracking scripts and pre-header to package
 - Works with both HTML and MJML files
 - Outputs HTML, MJML, updates e-mail or creates new one directly in Eloqua
+- Uses PURL to ensure field merges on linked sites will be working

 ---